babashka/babashka/doc/dev.md

 ## JDBC

-Findings from various experiments with JDBC support in babashka:
+Findings from various experiments with JDBC drivers in babashka:

 - Postgres: adds 3MB to the binary.
 It seems the maintainers have put in effort to make the driver compatible with Graal.
+The driver is part of `bb` since `v0.0.89`.
 - Sqlite: I feel like I'm close to a working solution, but it hangs.
 It adds 20MB to the binary.
 But since it has a nice CLI we can also shell out to it (there's en example in the examples dir).
 We could also build a